aditya123473892/wagtail/Public-Wagtail-sites.md

 2. (optional) who it was developed by and
 3. (even more optional) an approximate town/country of the developer e.g, "Oxford UK", or simply "NZ" etc.

-(Obviously only add your site if you're happy for it to be listing publicly.
-If you're unhappy giving a part of this information, just provide whatever information you can.)
+(Obviously only add your site if you're happy for it to be listing publicly.)

 ## Site list